Dean’s Biomedical Summer Research Program

 Anesthesia Summer Research Program

 The Foundation for Anesthesia Education and Research's (FAER) Medical Student Anesthesia Research Fellowship (MSARF) Program provides support to both medical students and host departments for anesthesia-related research experience and is an element of a commitment to attract scientific talent to academic anesthesiology.
 The program hopes that an exposure to the specialty early in the career of medical students will encourage future pursuit of research in anesthesiology and preoperative medicine.
 Transcript release required.
-External funding may be available for students through FAER (deadline for funding application: February 1, 2013).
+External funding may be available for students through FAER (deadline for funding application is middle of December).

 For more information, contact Jeffrey Joseph, DO (Jeffrey.Joseph@jefferson.edu, (215) 503-8032).